BlockSigner/cove/site/content/english/price.md

 **Are you interested in additional services in the field of identification?**<br>
 {{% /richtext %}}
 {{% /cta %}}

 [//]: # (--------------------------------------------------------------------------------------------------------------)

-{{% content %}}
-{{% heading %}}
-# All clear?
-{{% /heading %}}

-{{% collapsible 1 "Maximise the legal weight of your electronic signature" %}}
-At Skribble you sign with the qualified electronic signature (QES).
-This is [the highest e-signature standard](/signaturestandards).
-For this, the law requires an identity verification through personal contact.
-Exceptions are financial intermediaries who may <br class="hide-for-mobile">carry out identity verification using video identification.{{% /collapsible %}}

-{{% collapsible 2 "Do I have to be identified again before each QES signature?" %}}
-No. Your e-ID is valid for 5 years or until the expiry of the document of identification you presented during identification.
-{{% /collapsible %}}

-{{% collapsible 3 "Which identification documents can I use for identification?" %}}
-A valid passport or identity card.
-All other forms of identification <br class="hide-for-mobile">such as a residence permit or driving licence are not sufficient.
-{{% /collapsible %}}

-{{% collapsible 4 "Where are the data of the identified users stored?" %}}
-The data collected are stored on Swisscom's high-security servers <br class="hide-for-mobile">in Switzerland (Tier IV certification).
-{{% /collapsible %}}

-{{% collapsible 5 "Does QES require a Mobile ID?" %}}
-No. But a Mobile ID makes signing faster and easier, which is why we recommend it.
-On Mobile-ID.ch you can check whether your smartphone already has a Mobile ID and whether the function is activated. <br class="hide-for-mobile">If this is not the case, a new SIM card with Mobile ID can be ordered<br class="hide-for-mobile"> free of charge from most providers.
-{{% /collapsible %}}

-{{% /content %}}

-[//]: # (--------------------------------------------------------------------------------------------------------------)